It all started in Rome. As things often do.

 And we were having a nice enough time.
 We'd been to the Coliseum.
 We'd eaten some rabbit stew in an alleyway in an old part the city.
 We'd drunk a fair bit of wine.
 We'd even been to watch Roma play football.

-And we’d eaten a lot of ice cream.
-Or gelato as the Italians call it.
+And we'd eaten a lot of ice cream (or gelato)

 Everywhere you go in Rome there are ice cream shops (or gelaterias).
 Vast windows, crammed full of metal trays that overflow with brightly coloured, carefully sculpted mounds of different flavoured, iced creams.